alexlawrence/reznik/README.md

 ###Output

 The generated list can be output as JSON, plain text, dot file or as an HTML module browser.
-The JSON contains all defined modules, all of their dependencies, all errors occurred during the evaluation and some information messages.
+Each output contains all defined modules, all of their dependencies, all errors occurred during the evaluation and some information messages.
 Depending on the configured options a list of flattened and/or inverted dependencies will also be included.

 Example modules: